manashjyoti12/airbnb-clone/README.md

 # Airbnb clone using Next.js + Tailwind CSS

 This project is an clone of Airbnb website.
 It is build using Next.js and Tailwind css.
-It is deployes using Vercel.
+It is deployed using Vercel.

 ## Preview